What inspired you to start the Kauri 2000 Trust?

 What are the dangers for kauri today?

-The main danger to kauri now is not logging but a soil borne disease (Phytophthora taxon Agathis, or PTA) which is killing kauri trees in the upper North Island and on Great Barrier Island.
-As yet there is no evidence that PTA is on the Coromandel Peninsula.
-The government has pledged $4.7 million to help find a way to control the spread of this disease.
-The Kauri 2000 Trust asks everyone who goes into the bush to do their bit to keep PTA off the Peninsula, especially if you have been tramping or hunting in forests in Auckland or beyond.
-Please clean your footwear thoroughly with a 5% bleach/water solution after each tramp, so we can keep the Coromandel clean of this disease.
-For more information on PTA visit www.kauridieback.co.nz.
+The main danger to kauri now is not logging but a soil borne disease (Phytophthora agathidicida (PA)) which is killing kauri trees in the upper North Island and on Great Barrier Island.
+The Kauri 2000 Trust asks everyone who goes into the bush to do their bit to reduce the risk of transmission of PA , Please clean your footwear thoroughly after each walk near kauri and keep to the track and well away form the roots of kauri.
+For more information on PA visit www.kauriprotection.co.nz.

 Fire is another danger to kauri and our forests in general.
 Please make sure you observe the fire bans every summer.